 "LRS has moved aggressively to disrupt the waste industry status quo," said LRS President and Chief Executive Officer Alan Handley.
 "Our cornerstone differentiator is being among the first in our industry to adopt a circular operating model that today serves as a bedrock company value: to safely divert, repurpose and recycle more material away from the waste stream, conserving and protecting our planet for a more sustainable future."

-Principals Mitchell Roth, Steve Schwartz, David Alman, Harold Dembo, Max Kanter, Sheryl Jaffee Halpern, Kathy Shaw, Jason Rosenthal, Irv Geslewitz, and Ed Walsh, as well as associate Andrew Silver, served as advisors to LRS in the transaction.
+Principals Mitchell Roth, Steve Schwartz, David Alman, Harold Dembo, Max Kanter, Sheryl Jaffee Halpern, Jason Rosenthal, Irv Geslewitz, Ed Walsh, and Andrew Silver, served as advisors to LRS in the transaction.
 In a thriving partnership that began in 2014, Much helps LRS achieve its strategic goals by serving as general outside counsel in a variety of acquisitions in addition to its daily operational needs.

-"This expansion broadens the impact of LRS across the upper Midwest," said Managing Partner Mitchell Roth.
+"This expansion broadens the impact of LRS across the upper Midwest," said Co-Chairman Mitchell Roth.
 "We look forward to the continued privilege of supporting LRS' dynamic growth strategy."